9 Patio Garden Ideas for a Small Yard

 Create dimensions with various size planters

 When you have a patio garden, you can add layers, levels and dimensions by using planters of varying size.
 Start with a large planter full of flowers and add smaller planters to the side and in front of the biggest planter.
-Instead of keeping your patio garden symmetrical, choose the planter that you'd like to be your focal point and work around it with plants of varying heights, widths and colors.

 Plant multiple species in one pot